This post is sponsored by Walmart.

 Mix all ingredients in a glass spray bottle and add a “linen spray” label, if desired.
 Give the bottle a good shake before use and lightly spritz pillows, blankets, and sheets.
 If you’re substituting the vodka with rubbing alcohol, it will require a little more shaking to properly mix the ingredients before use each time.

 I love using eucalyptus, lavender, and bergamot together for a fresh, clean, relaxing scent on bedding (don’t forget living room blankets and pillows too).
-You can get creative with custom oil mixtures or stick to just one type.
+You can get creative with custom oil mixtures or stick to just one type for a natural home fragrance.

 Wash bedding, towels, and other linens (on warm, if possible, depending on the fabric) with 1 cup of white vinegar poured directly into the washing machine drum.
 After the cycle is finished, pour 1/2 cup of baking soda into the drum and wash like usual with your regular laundry detergent.